 The pension plan is designed to be a retirement income plan so that employees continue to receive income after retiring.
 While there are often several pension benefits, the primary benefit is the income to be paid when an employee retires.
 Because the main benefit is the future income generated from the plan, that is what is used to calculate the value of the plan.

 A Qualified Domestic Relations Order (QDRO) is a legal document that is required to split an ERISA qualified plan as part of a divorce settlement.
 Qualified plans include: 401(k), 403(b), 457, pension, profit sharing plans, etc. Every plan has its own requirements.
 Depending on the plan, the document may not even be called a QDRO but they are generically referred to that way.
 It’s important that when you have one prepared, it is sent to the plan for pre-approval to ensure that it meets all of the requirements.
 Do this before you send it to the judge or you risk having it rejected by the plan and having to start over with more expense.

-We facilitate QDRO preparation in conjunction with an attorney specializing in QDROs.
-This a national service and the flat fee for this service is $595.
-Email email@example.com to begin the process.
+We facilitate QDRO and DOPO preparation.
+This is a national service and the flat fee for this service is $450.
+Additional orders for the same case are at a $75 discount.
+Email email@example.com with questions.

 Common QDRO-Related Mistakes to Avoid

 The two most common mistakes that I see time and again are:

 - Not having the document drafted prior to the final court appearance